 Updating Immunisation Details In Australia

 When you move to Australia, visit your local doctor, commonly known as General Practitioner(GP) here, with your child’s overseas vaccination record.
-You can also do the same by visiting your local council too (akin to municipal corporation in India).
+You can also do the same by visiting your local council too (akin to the municipal corporation in India).
 He or she will then check those overseas vaccination details against Australia’s National Immunisation Program Schedule(NIPS).
 You can find the schedule on National Immunisation Program website.

 If there are any vaccines which are missing or due, they will advise you as to when your child can have them.
 In my case, GP gave three vaccines to my daughter regarding Hepatitis B, Meningococcal and Measles.
 Thankfully vaccines for children are provided free of cost by Australian Government, so there is no out of pocket expense to you.

 Once your child is up-to-date as per NIPS, the GP will update the immunisation history with Australian Immunisation Register (AIR).
 AIR is the government body which maintains the immunisation database for everyone in Australia.
 Usually, it takes two to three weeks for the records to be updated.
-An insider tip here: call both, Australian Immunisation Register and your GP after couple of days of immunisation appointment and follow up on getting your child’s immunisation details updated in the database.
+An insider tip here: call both, Australian Immunisation Register and your GP after a couple of days of immunisation appointment and follow up on getting your child’s immunisation details updated in the database.
 This will usually speed up the process and help you get the statement much quicker than waiting for them to update it.

 Getting Immunisation History Statement

-Once your child’s records are updated in AIR’s immunisation database, you can log in to your medicare account and download Immunisation History statement.
+Once your child’s records are updated in AIR’s immunisation database, you can log in to your Medicare account and download Immunisation History statement.
 It is a detailed record showing when each vaccine is administered to your child and next due date.
 You can provide a copy of this statement to your child’s day care or school.
-The printed version of the same is also mailed to your postal address by medicare.
+The printed version of the same is also mailed to your postal address by Medicare.
 Make sure that your child’s details and immunisation records are correctly shown in the statement.
 If it is not, you may need to contact your GP to get it corrected.

 In my case, the day care administrator was kind enough to allow my daughter to join the day care by accepting Indian vaccination record till the Australian version was ready.
 Not everyone is so lucky.
 Bottom line: if you are preparing to enrol your kids to day care early on, get their immunisation details in Australian records as early as possible.